A hydrodynamical CLONE of the Virgo cluster: II. Confronting observed and synthetic galaxy population twins in a dense environment: Cluster galaxy population

-All these parameters affect the zero point but not the trend of the relation though.
-Thus the agreement with the shifted observed relation is remarkable in the sense that the observed break in the slope and scatter are both recovered.
-Indeed, the scatter is far larger than observational uncertainties and thus must be reproduced by the simulation.
+All these parameters affect the zero point, but not the trend of the relation.
+Thus, the agreement with the shifted observed relation is remarkable, in the sense that the observed break in the slope and scatter are both recovered.
+The scatter is far larger than the observational uncertainties, and thus must be reproduced by the simulation.
 Part of the scatter is most probably due to galaxy morphology as metallicity and age are not solely mass related \citep{2005MNRAS.362...41G}.
-As for the transition mass, \citet{2013ApJ...772..119L} interpret the origin of the mass-metallicity relation as follows: the ratio sSFR to gas accretion rate that changes with stellar mass determines the mass - metallicity relation.
+For the transition mass, \citet{2013ApJ...772..119L} interpret the origin of the mass--metallicity relation as follows.
+The ratio of sSFR to gas accretion rate that changes with stellar mass determines the mass--metallicity relation.
 Consequently, the stellar mass threshold beyond which most galaxies are quenched is that when the slope becomes shallow.
-From Fig. \ref{fig:quenched}, it indeed corresponds to the mass of minimal quenched fraction of galaxies.
-We also find back the small shift between the simulated stellar mass of change and the higher observed one.\\
+From Fig. \ref{fig:quenched}, it indeed corresponds to the mass range with the minimal quenched fraction of galaxies.
+We also find back the small shift between the simulated stellar mass range where the change in slope occur and the observed one.

 Galaxy metallicities as a function of their age are shown in Fig. \ref{fig:metalage} as colored filled circles for individual galaxies and colored open large circles for their mean.
-Colors represent different mass bin.
+Each color represents a different mass bin.
 From red to black, galaxies are less massive.
-Overall, the youngest galaxies tend to be metal poor while the oldest are the most metal rich.
-The most massive galaxies are also the oldest and the most metal rich while the smallest galaxies are youngest and the most metal poor.
-Note however that depending on the galaxy position in or outside the cluster the trends are more or less pronounced.
-Indeed, from left to right, galaxies are inside, in the outskirt and in the suburb of the cluster and clearly the slope becomes shallower from inward outward.
+Overall, the youngest galaxies tend to be metal poor, while the oldest are the most metal rich.
+The most massive galaxies are also the oldest and the most metal rich, while the smallest galaxies are youngest and the most metal poor.
+We note however that depending on the galaxy position inside or outside the cluster, the trends are more or less pronounced.
+From left to right, galaxies are inside, in the outskirts, and in the suburbs of the cluster, and the slope becomes shallower from inward to outward.
 Additionally, galaxies inside are on average older than those outside.
-Still, their metallicity are comparable except for the extreme mass ends.
-These findings are in agreement with several studies that report an age difference between early-type galaxies in clusters and outside of about 1.2 up to 2-3 Gyr when compared with galaxies in the field \citep[e.g.][]{1998ApJ...508L.143B,2002MNRAS.337..172K}.
+However, their metallicity values are comparable, except for the extreme mass ends.
+These findings are in agreement with several studies that report an age difference between early-type galaxies in clusters and outside of about 1.2 up to 2-3 Gyr when compared with galaxies in the field \citep[e.g.,][]{1998ApJ...508L.143B,2002MNRAS.337..172K}.